The incidence of abdominal aortic aneurysm (AAA) and thoracic aortic aneurysm (TAA) has increased substantially in recent decades..

 Physicians at Memorial Hermann’s heart and vascular centers can detect an aneurysm with state-of-the-art imaging such as angiogram (an X-ray test in which a catheter is threaded into an artery up from the groin), MRI (magnetic resonance imaging), CT (computerized tomography) scans or abdominal duplex ultrasound.
 Medicare offers free AAA screening for qualified, at-risk patients.

-Memorial Hermann physicians team with UTHealth Medical School faculty members, combining the expertise of cardiothoracic and vascular surgeons and other specialists to ensure patients with aneurysms get coordinated, evidence-based care with the best possible outcomes.
+Memorial Hermann physicians team with McGovern Medical School at UTHealth faculty members, combining the expertise of cardiothoracic and vascular surgeons and other specialists to ensure patients with aneurysms get coordinated, evidence-based care with the best possible outcomes.

 Abdominal aortic aneurysm (AAA)